Australian Law Reform Commission inquiry – get involved!

 Click here for the WLSA Advocacy Guide to assist you in responding to this inquiry.

 We call on family violence survivors who have been through the family law process to tell the ALRC about their experience.

 The ALRC is keen to hear from people who have recent family law experiences (particularly over the past five years) that may illustrate some of the current problems.
 You can do this anonymously (in up to 750 words) through the Tell Us Your Story portal on the ALRC website at www.alrc.gov.au/content/tell-us-your-story.
 The Tell Us Your Story portal closes on 7 May 2018.

 You can also make a written submission to the ALRC by 7 May 2018.

 We call on family violence and community service providers to:

-- encourage all of your family violence survivor clients to participate in this process, where appropriate, and provide them with support to do so if necessary
+- Encourage your family violence survivor clients to participate in the ALRC process, where appropriate, and provide support to them if necessary

-- let other community services working with family violence survivors know about this opportunity by email and social media, and encourage them to ask their clients to participate, and to participate themselves
+- Let other service providers working with family violence survivors know about this inquiry and encourage them to participate.